 Project Description: Phase 1 of the project is to widen the Main Street Bridge over the California Aqueduct from four to six lanes.

-Project Lead Agency: City of Hesperia Current Development Phase: Planning Complete for Beneficial Use: 2027
+Project Lead Agency: City of Hesperia Current Development Phase: Planning Complete for Beneficial Use: 2027 Funding Plan: The project is funded as shown in the table below.

 MAIN STREET WIDENING, US 395 TO 11TH AVENUE - PHASE 1 (1,000s)